-As documented in the Endpoint Encryption 11.3.1 Installation Guide, TLS 1.0 only needs to be enabled for clients running releases prior to 11.1.
-Clients running release 11.1 and above will therefore connect to the Endpoint Encryption Management Server (SEEMS) using TLS 1.2 automatically.
+For Legacy clients, TLS 1.0 needs to be enabled for clients running releases prior to 11.1.0.
+SEE Clients running release 11.1.0 and above will therefore connect to the Endpoint Encryption Management Server (SEEMS) using TLS 1.2 automatically.

-However, prior to release 11.3, Endpoint Encryption Management Server (SEEMS) used SQLOLEDB, the Microsoft OLE DB Provider for SQL Server, to connect to the Endpoint Encryption SQL Server database.
+Of note, prior to release 11.3.0, Endpoint Encryption Management Server (SEEMS) used SQLOLEDB, the Microsoft OLE DB Provider for SQL Server, to connect to the Endpoint Encryption SQL Server database.
 SQLOLEDB does not support TLS 1.2.
 As a result, we highly recommend upgrading to the latest release of the SEE Management Server and SEE Clients.

 If SEEMS is not using a TLS connection to connect to the database, the Windows Server hosting SEEMS can be updated to disable TLS 1.0 and 1.1 and enable TLS 1.2 for SEEMS releases 11.2 and 11.2.1.

-Note that disabling TLS 1.0 on SEEMS release 11.1 and below will cause problems generating the client installation *.msi files so disabling TLS 1.0 is not recommended.
-SEE 11.1.3 went end of service on 26 July 2020.
+Note: Disabling TLS 1.0 on SEEMS release 11.1 and below will cause problems generating the client installation *.msi files so disabling TLS 1.0 is not recommended.

 To disable TLS 1.0 and TLS 1.1 the HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols registry key needs to be updated as described here.